 If your machine starts to grunt and groan like an old man getting out of a chair, it’s time to investigate.

-- Moving Parts: Is there enough lubrication?
+- Moving Parts: Is There Enough Lubrication?

 - Alignment: Are the components aligned correctly?